Roi Cooper Megrue: Career

 The 1912 play White Magic was written by Roi Cooper Megrue and David Graham Phillips and produced Liebler & Co.
 It opened at the Criterion Theatre on 24 January 1912.
-It closed in February 1912 after 21 performances.
-It starred Florence Brian, Ruth Chester, Charles Dowd, Gertrude Elliott, Ben Johnson, George Le Guere, Julian L'Estrange, Suzanne Perry, Alexander Scott-Gatty, Suzanne Sheldon.
+It closed after 21 performances, in February 1912.
+It starred Florence Brian, Ruth Chester, Charles Dowd, Gertrude Elliott, Ben Johnson, George Le Guere, Julian L'Estrange, Suzanne Perry, Alexander Scott-Gatty, and Suzanne Sheldon.

-The 1912 play An Unlucky Star (1-act) was written by Roi Cooper Megrue.

-The 1913 play The Neglected Lady was written by Roi Cooper Megrue and produced on Broadway.

-The 1914 farce It Pays to Advertise was written by Roi Cooper Megrue and Walter Hackett.
+Megrue wrote An Unlucky Star (1-act) in 1912; in 1913 his play The Neglected Lady was produced on Broadway.
+The 1914 farce It Pays to Advertise was written by Megrue and Walter Hackett.
 It opened at the Cohan Theatre on 8 September 1914 and ran for nearly a year.
-It opened at the Bronx Opera House on 20 September 1915 produced by Cohan & Harris.
+It opened at the Bronx Opera House on 20 September 1915, produced by Cohan & Harris.
 The playwrights substantially rewrote the play for a new production in London by the actor-manager Tom Walls, at the Aldwych Theatre.
-It opened on 2 February 1924 and closed on 10 July 1925, a total of 598 performances.
+It opened on 2 February 1924 and closed on 10 July 1925, after a total of 598 performances.
 The 1919 (now lost) silent drama movie It Pays to Advertise was directed by Donald Crisp and written by Elmer Blaney Harris.
 The film stars Bryant Washburn, Lois Wilson, Frank Currier, Walter Hiers, Clarence Geldart, and Julia Faye.
 The film was released on November 23, 1919, by Paramount Pictures.
 It was remade in 1931 starring Norman Foster and Carole Lombard, and directed by Frank Tuttle.

 The 1915 play Under Cover was written by Roi Cooper Megrue and produced by Selwyn & Co.
 It opened at the Cort Theatre on 26 August 1914 directed by Roi Cooper Megrue and closed in June 1915 after 349 performances.
 It starred Lily Cahill, William Courtenay, Harry Crosby, Wilfred Draycott, Lola Fisher, Phoebe Foster, DeWitt Jennings, John May, Ralph Morgan, Rae Selwyn, George Stevens, Lucile Watson, Jay Wilson.
 It opened at the Bronx Opera House on 27 September 1915.
 The 1916 (now lost) silent drama movie Under Cover was directed by Robert G. Vignola and written by Doty Hobart and Roi Cooper Megrue.
 The film stars Hazel Dawn, Owen Moore, William Courtleigh Jr., Ethel Fleming, Frank Losee, and Ida Darling.
 The film was released on July 20, 1916, by Paramount Pictures.

 The 1915 play Abe and Mawruss (or Potash and Perlmutter in Society) was written by Roi Cooper Megrue and Montague Glass and produced by Albert H. Woods.
 It opened at the Lyric Theatre on 21 October 1915 and closed in April 1916.